Walkthrough: Reviewing the results of a compliance check

 If the rule is non-compliant, the conditions in the rule that are found to be non-compliant on the server are displayed in red.
 When you click a condition displayed in red, the full details of the condition are displayed in another pane below, so that you can compare the actual value on the server with the expected value set in the compliance rule.

 You can perform a similar examination from the Rules View node.

-You can download results of a Compliance Job to an HTML format that is easily read or analyzed.
+You can download results of a Compliance Job to formats that are easily read or analyzed: HTML or CSV.
 The example shown here is a small portion of some results exported to the HTML format.

 You can also download results to standardized formats used to transport information across organizations: Asset Reporting Format (ARF) and Assessment Summary Results (ASR).
 Both formats generate XML files structured according to accepted standards.
 The example shown here is a portion of an ASR file, structured according to rule name.

 By default, the Application Server is not configured to allow export to the ARF and ASR formats.
 To enable these types of exports, use the blasadmin utility to run this command:

 Congratulations, you have successfully reviewed results of a Compliance Job and exported those results as reports using various formats.

 To learn more about creating and using Compliance Jobs, see Creating and modifying Compliance Jobs.